 Regardless of where the virus spreads, the world economy, previously weakened by persistent trade and political tensions, has already suffered a sharp setback.
 Households are uncertain and apprehensive.
 Firms in sectors such as tourism, electronics and automobiles are already reporting supply disruptions and/or a collapse in demand.
 The world economy is now too fragile for governments to gamble on an automatic sharp bounce-back.

-Containing the pandemic and limiting cases of serious illness is the policy priority.
+Containing the pandemic, limiting cases of serious illness is the policy priority

 Limiting travel, quarantines and cancelling events are required to contain the pandemic.
 Increased government spending should be first directed to the health sector, tackling virus outbreaks and supporting research.
 Complementary policy action can at least mitigate the economic and social fallout.